 Cooperative Community Fund

-YOU can take part in this community giving by:
+You can take part in this community giving opportunity by:

 SÜPRMARKT - a low cost organic grocery servicing low income communities in LA.
 It operates weekly, providing 100% organic produce to make great health and healing available to the communities which need it most.

 Ocean Park Community Center - an independent, community-supported organization in which staff, volunteers and clients work with mutual respect to address the effects of poverty, abuse, neglect and discrimination.
 The agency's programs are designed to remove barriers to access the resources individuals need to ensure their survival, end their victimization and improve their quality of life.

 Seeds to Plate Program - an academically integrated, standards-based middle school garden program.
 It promotes a healthy lifestyle while providing hands-on garden experiences for students, families and staff at Mark Twain Middle School, LAUSD.